supervisely-ecosystem/slice-volumes/README.md

 # Overview
-This application allows to slice volumes to 2d images by one of the axes: Axial, Coronal or Sagittal
+This application allows to slice volumes to 2d images by one of the axes: Axial, Coronal or Sagittal.
+You can make several slices in one app session.

 # How to run